This Is the Time

 The whole process is so much easier than you think

-And the truth is—coronavirus or not—your home likely needs it.
-According to a recent survey by the American Cleaning Institute, which focused heavily on millennial respondents, 40% of people don't clean their home if it "doesn't look dirty."
+And to be frank, your home likely needs it.
+According to a recent survey by the American Cleaning Institute, which focused heavily on millennial respondents, 40% of people don't clean their home if it “doesn't look dirty.”
 But then nearly 80% said that their home isn't as clean as they'd like it to be.